silentrain/retina-sprite-mapper/README.md

 Requirements: Sass + Compass

-Example icons used in this example are from [Iconic](http://somerandomdude.com/work/iconic/) by @somerandomdude.
+Example icons used in this example are from [Iconic](http://somerandomdude.com/work/iconic/) by @somerandomdude